Role of the Dynamic Degree of Freedom in Scalar-Tensor Non-Metricity Gravity with Curved FLRW Geometry: Introduction

 In most cosmological studies, the observable universe is typically assumed to be exactly spatially flat.
 However, this assumption should ideally be re-evaluated and constrained each time new observational datasets become available.
 Consequently, it is important to consider the role of spatial curvature $k$ in cosmological analyses.
 Recent investigations \cite{Giare2023, Giacomini2022,Cruz2018, Melchiorri2020,Vagnozzi2021,Loeb2021, Alsing2021,Lai2023, Subram2023,Jen2025} have focused on the impact of non-zero curvature, highlighting its significance.
 In this context, it becomes particularly relevant to explore new avenues within curved FLRW geometry.
 In addition, recently, curved inflationary models have been explored, showing that inflation is not affected by negative curvature, while the curvature energy density can remain non-zero in the pre-inflationary stage, and through the cosmological principle, one obtains homogeneous and isotropic open or closed scenarios that asymptotically evolve toward spatial flatness at late times \cite{Steigman1998,Mathews2015,Aslanyan2015}.
 In literature, a few DSA works by considering non-flat spacetime have been studied \cite{Luongo2025,Dunsby,Kerachian20199}.
 For instance, in the context of $f(Q)$ theory \cite{Loo2024}, it was demonstrated that curvature generates new critical points, including inflationary, dark matter, and dark energy solutions, offering a possible resolution to the coincidence problem and cosmological tensions.
 Similarly, in \cite{Paliathanasis:2023raj}, nonlinear models naturally admit de Sitter solutions as unique attractors, allowing small deviations from Symmetric Teleparallel General Relativity (STGR) to address the flatness problem without a cosmological constant.\\

-Motivated, in this study we consider the scalar non-metricity gravity and investigate the dynamical system analysis of spatially curved as well as flat spacetime in a unified manner.
-This approach allows the yet-to-be-derived field equations to be reformulated as an equivalent system of algebraic differential equations, facilitating the identification of fixed points and a detailed analysis of the physical nature of their associated asymptotic solutions.\\
+Motivated, in this study we consider the scalar non-metricity gravity and investigate the dynamical system analysis of spatially curved as well as flat spacetime in a unified manner by employing the connection classes $\Gamma_4$ and $\Gamma_3$, respectively.
+This approach allows the yet-to-be-derived field equations to be reformulated as an equivalent system of algebraic differential equations, facilitating the identification of fixed points and a detailed analysis of the physical nature of their associated asymptotic solutions.
+To note that, the second connection branch in spatially flat FLRW spacetime has already been studied in \cite{murtazascalar}, and detailed comparisons with the present framework have been provided.\\

 This paper is organized in the following way: after the Introduction in Section \ref{sec0}, we provide a brief overview of the mathematical foundations of symmetric teleparallel theory, followed by the field equations for the non-metricity approach of the scalar tensor gravity in Section \ref{secnew}.
 In Section \ref{sec1}, we explore the cosmological implications of this theory for the compatible connection classes.
 A comprehensive dynamical system analysis of this theory in a unified manner in both spatially flat and non-flat universes, considering varied choices of the coupling function and potential, is presented in Section \ref{sec2} and its subsections.
 Finally, our main results and conclusions are summarized in Section \ref{sec3}.